redseedtraining/redseed_api_docs/source/includes/_training.md

 --header 'Authorization: Bearer {MY_API_TOKEN}' \
 --header 'Content-Type: application/json' \
 ```
-> If the The above command is successful it will return a single training JSON resource :
+> If the above command is successful it will return a single training JSON resource:

 ```json
 {